A Map Of The Geothermal Riches In The U.S.

-Geothermal energy is clean and plentiful, but up until now, it has mostly been restricted in the U.S. to the western part of the country, largely because of the unique geologic qualities of the region.
+Geothermal energy is clean and plentiful, but up until now, it has mostly been restricted in the U.S. to the western part of the country because of the unique geologic qualities of the region.
 Namely, the ground is a lot hotter there.
-But advances in geothermal drilling techniques mean that the country is no longer beholden to old ideas about the threshold of geothermal; we can now make heat from areas where the drills reach temperature as low 212 degrees Fahrenheit, which opens up areas across the U.S.
+But advances in geothermal drilling techniques mean that the country is no longer beholden to old ideas about the temperature thresholds of geothermal; we can now make heat from areas where the drills reach temperatures as low 212 degrees Fahrenheit, which opens up areas across the U.S.

 The map reveals a number of untapped geothermal resources, including Western Pennsylvania, West Virginia, northern Louisiana, South Dakota, and southeastern Colorado.
 In West Virginia alone, there is a geothermal treasure trove that rivals the state’s current coal-based power supply.